-"They're coming to get you.
-A whole lot of people are coming from beyond the sea, and they're coming for you."
+“They’re coming to get you.
+A whole lot of people are coming from beyond the sea, and they’re coming for you.”
 Jehoshaphat was afraid and rightly so.
-But he did not put his faith in wisdom, or in money, or in the might of his armies, he put his faith in God.
+But he did not put his faith in wisdom, money, or the might of his armies.
+He put his faith in God.

 He dropped everything and sought the Lord.
 He commanded a fast throughout the land.
 This was a man who knew that the battle was not his to fight or to win, it belonged to the Almighty God.

-In his prayer, II Chronicles 20:6-12, he recognized the sovereignty of God.
+In his prayer, 2 Chronicles 20:6-12, he recognized the sovereignty of God.
 He was saying: